Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 exporters: [otlp]

-This setup enforces a hard memory limit of 3500 MiB and a soft limit of 3000 MiB, with memory checks running once per second.
-It provides a simple but effective layer of protection against unplanned memory spikes.
+This setup enforces a hard memory limit of 3500 MiB and a soft limit of 3000 MiB, with memory checks running once every five seconds.
+The client will see an error that looks like the one below when the limit is enforced:

 Memory limiter configuration deep dive

-Let’s break down the key settings for the memory limiter and when to use them.
+Let’s break down the key memory limiter settings and when to use each.

 1. check_interval